pawanfalak/earthquake-detector-9000/README.md

-## Performance
+## Single Location Performance

-The convnet does 99.9% accuracy on QUALITY datasets.
+The convnet does 99.x% accuracy on QUALITY datasets.

 Many times, the automatic generation of seismic datasets has improperly labeled events or noise.
 In order to determine what is good quality, use Data Validation.

-## Data Validation (finding good datasets)
+## Data Validation (finding good single location datasets)

-To run the conv net on every location, run:
+If you programtically compile a dataset, how do you *really* know that it is correctly labeled?
+Stations can have noise, low amplitude events may not show up, etc. To run the conv net on every location to test for data accuracy, run:

 `python data_validate.py`